 - The sector follows established Principles for Good Governance and Ethical Practice to help boards determine fair, competitive compensation to attract and retain leaders that can tackle the most complex problems facing our communities.

-Policy Issues: Charitable Deduction, Charitable Giving, Donor-advised Funds, Estate Tax and Other Tax Incentives, Federal Budget & Fiscal Policy, Lobbying & Political Activity, Nonprofit Operations, Political Activity Rules, Private Foundation Excise Tax, Tax & Fiscal Policy, Tax Reform, UBIT, Volunteer Mileage Reimbursement
+Policy Issues: Charitable Deduction, Charitable Giving, Donor-advised Funds, Estate Tax, Federal Budget & Fiscal Policy, Lobbying & Political Activity, Nonprofit Operations, Political Activity Rules, Private Foundation Excise Tax, Tax & Fiscal Policy, UBIT, Volunteer Mileage Reimbursement

 Resource Types: Toolkit